Guidelines, Rules, and FAQ's

 - Flow of visitors along roads and pathways must not be blocked at any time.

-- No area of Duke Farms may be temporarily closed to the public in order to facilitate photography.
+- No area of Duke Farms may be temporarily closed to the public to facilitate photography.

 - Visitors, photographers, and their equipment must stay on pathways – walking in plant beds or behind plant beds or placing equipment in beds is prohibited.